Automattic/vip-design-system-bridge/README.md

   --overwrite                  overwrite existing theme.json (default: false)
 ```

-## Documentation
+## Using the New `theme.json`

-The documentation is currently a WIP.
-Please refer to the `docs` folder for understanding how the data can be setup for the script, as well as how the updated `theme.json` could be used in the editor.
+This section is a WIP.
+This section will be devoted to understanding how the data that was inserted into the `theme.json` can be used in the editor.